linbudu599/rspress-plugins/packages/rspress-plugin-align-image/README.md

 Rspress plugin to align images in markdown.

-This plugin works by wrapping images in a div element with a class that aligns the image.
+This plugin works by wrapping images in a div element with classes that aligns the image.

 ## Usage